Somatic Therapy Near Me

 I believe change is nourished when we collaborate with forces larger than ourselves.
-That’s why I work with dreams, the body, the creative process, and plants.
+That is why I work with the body, the nervous system, dreams and creative ritual.

 Leading Ethics